rmaclean/ai-for-software-engineers/README.md

 # AI Information for Software Developers

+Welcome to a resource for things about AI as they relate to software developers, and mostly if they will still have jobs in future.
+Want to add something [pull requests are wonderful](https://github.com/rmaclean/ai-for-software-engineers/pulls), or start a [discussion](https://github.com/rmaclean/ai-for-software-engineers/discussions) if you have ideas, or concerns.

 ## Terminology

 1. [AI](https://youtu.be/62acV11LwYw?t=1644) - is what you call your technology when it doesn't work, because when it does work, it gets a new name; it becomes image recognition, or translators, or large language models.